mezhanglei/react-easy-formcore/README.md

 ### FormStore Methods

 - `new FormStore(defaultValues)` form manager.
-- `store.getFieldValue(path?: string)` Returns the value of the form field for which `path` is specified, or the value of the whole form without `name`.
+- `form.getFieldValue(path?: string)` Returns the value of the form field for which `path` is specified, or the value of the whole form without `name`.
-- `store.setFieldValue(path, value)` Update the value of a form field
+- `form.setFieldValue(path, value)` Update the value of a form field
-- `store.setFieldsValue(obj: Partial<T>)` Set the value of the form field (override).
+- `form.setFieldsValue(obj: Partial<T>)` Set the value of the form field (override).
-- `store.reset(values?: Partial<T>)` Reset the form.The value can be passed to reset to the target value.
+- `form.reset(values?: Partial<T>)` Reset the form.The value can be passed to reset to the target value.
-- `store.validate(path?: string)` Checks form and returns error messages and form values.
+- `form.validate(path?: string)` Checks form and returns error messages and form values.
-- `store.getFieldError(path?: string)` Returns the target's error message or all error messages.
+- `form.getFieldError(path?: string)` Returns the target's error message or all error messages.

 ### Hooks

 - `useFormStore(defaultValues)` create `FormStore`
-- `useFormError(store: FormStore, path?: string)` Use hooks to get the specified form error.
+- `useFormError(form: FormStore, path?: string)` Use hooks to get the specified form error.
-- 3.0.12 `useFormValues(store: FormStore, path?: string | string[])` Use hooks to get the specified form values.
+- 3.0.12 `useFormValues(form: FormStore, path?: string | string[])` Use hooks to get the specified form values.
 - `useValidator()` create `validator`